ScRyFo/LeicesterCityDeprivation/Docs/README.md

 -   Ward-level aggregation of LSOA data
 -   Z-score standardisation for comparability
--   Multi-domain analysis (Income, Health, Crime)
+-   Multi-domain analysis across IMD domains
 -   Fully reproducible workflow

 ## How to run